 For HTML output we implement two layers of caching, hot and warm.
 These layers are part of our adaptive cache engine.
 Our engine can also profile your site and enforce the most efficient caching rules.
 But, we’ll go into more details about this in another article.
 So the Hot cache is data that reside in-memory and can be accessed quickly.
 The Warm Cache is data that reside in state-of-the-art SSD disks.
 This increases overall cache-hit ratios and results in your site performing significantly better over conventional storage.

-Since all of our provisioned systems run PHP 7.0 by default, PHP OpCache is also enabled by default for all our customers.
 For our enterprise clients, we have built an object caching system using the excellent in-memory data structure store Redis.
 Finally, MySQL Query caching.
 This is enabled by default and monitored constantly by our DevOps.
 MySQL Query Caching can give you valuable information regarding your website’s performance.